Fitzsimmons/ffxiv-static-solver/README.md

 Contributions welcome!
 Before starting work on a new feature or API change, check the github issues to see if it's already being worked on, or create your own.

-I'm especially interested in improving the API:

-* Controlling iteration from javascript: while results are calculated somewhat quickly, I would like to give javascript more control over iteration, so that the browser doesn't lock up.
-I have not been able to figure out how to store an iterator in a struct in rust, which has prevented me from implementing a tick-based API.
+Top items that I would appreicate help with:

+* The wasm module will throw javascript exceptions if it encounters errors but they're completely unhandled by the client javascript.
-* It's unclear to me if an API that takes (and returns?) `&JsValue` instead of JSON-formatted `&str` would be possible/superior.
+* It's unclear to me if an API that takes (and returns?) plain javascript objects instead of JSON-formatted `&str` would be possible/superior.
 Any feedback on that would be appreciated.
 * There are no input validations.
-Users can probably crash their own browser with malformed or comically large input.
+Users can probably crash their browser with malformed or comically large input.
+* Javascript packaging: I'm aware that old fashioned script-tag imports for javascript that put objects into the global scope are not modern.
+I've done this because I'm not sure how to ship the wasm-in-web-worker code as anything else, since I'm just following what the [wasm-bindgen examples](https://github.com/rustwasm/wasm-bindgen/tree/d4b21e7d66638f9ef46396f6179f1cde7b3fa352/examples/wasm-in-web-worker) do for that.
+Apparently there is improving support for loading web workers as modules, but firefox lacks support for it yet.
+I'm also not sure how that interacts with wasm, if at all.